-Name of Public Housing Development: City Plaza Apartments/County Highrise PIC Development ID: UT004000402/UT003000001 Conversion type (i.e., PBV or PBRA): RAD_PBV Section 18 TPV Blend Transfer of Assistance: 149 County Highrise units transferring to HC HAP Contracts Total Units: 150/149 Pre- RAD Unit Type (i.e., Family, Senior, etc.): Combined: 143 Senior, 156 Mixed Designation Post-RAD Unit Type if different (i.e., Family, Senior, etc.): 299 Senior Capital Fund allocation of Development: (Annual Capital Fund Grant, divided by total number of public housing units in PHA, multiplied by total number of units in project) n/a Bedroom Type Number of Units Pre- Conversion Number of Units Post- Conversion Change in Number of Units per Bedroom Type and Why (De Minimis Reduction, Transfer of Assistance, Unit Reconfigurations, etc.) One Bedroom 298 298 The HAP Contracts to be administered by HC with Property Management by a Housing Connect non- profit Two Bedroom 1 1 (If performing a Transfer of Assistance, explain how transferring waiting list): Highrise holds a designated wa the existing City Plaza Apartm g list will be combined with te order.
-There will be no change in number of units per bedroom type, no De Minimis Reduction, and no unit reconfigurations.
+Name of Public Housing Development: City Plaza Apartments/County Highrise PIC Development ID: UT004000402/UT003000001 Conversion type (i.e., PBV or PBRA): RAD_PBV Section 18 TPV Blend Transfer of Assistance:149County Highriseunits transferring to HCHAP Contracts Total Units: 150/149 Pre-RADUnitType (i.e.,Family,Senior,etc.):Combined:143Senior,156Mixed Designation Post-RAD Unit Type if different (i.e., Family, Senior, etc.): 299 Senior Capital Fund allocation of Development: (Annual Capital Fund Grant, divided by total number of public housing units in PHA, multiplied by total number of units in project) n/a Bedroom Type Number of Units Pre- Conversion Number of Units Post- Conversion Change in Number of Units per Bedroom Type and Why (De Minimis Reduction, Transfer of Assistance, Unit Reconfigurations, etc.) One Bedroom 298 298 The HAP Contracts to be administered by HC with Property Management by a Housing Connect non- profit Two Bedroom 1 1 (If performing a Transfer of Assistance, explain how transferring waiting list): Highrise holds a designated waiting list Pre-RAD.
+This waiting list will be combined with There will be no change in number of units per bedroom type, no De Minimis Reduction, and no unit reconfigurations.
 Project includes issuance of 4% tax credit, FHA 221 (d)(4) debt.
 Evidence of Consultation with residents Meetings were initially held in 2018 and 2019 with most recent resident meetings held in June 24, 2021 and August 19, 2021.
 Description of PHA's proposed future use of the development Existing PH units are being converted to project based vouchers and tenant protection vouchers.
 Residential configuration of City Plaza has no change, while County Highrise is to transition to Senior from mixed designation.
-Relocation Plan Relocation plans are within the building phases of approximately 70 units in stacks per phase on a 24-month schedule.
-The majority of residents will move once with moving assistance provided (first resident phase may have to move twice.)
-Relocation specialist has been procured and in planning with the contractor and partnership owners.
+Relocation Plan phase on a 24-month schedule assistance provided (first resid e building phases of approxima .
+The majority of residents wil ent phase may have to move tw ing with the contractor and par l move once with moving vice.)
+Relocation specialist requirements for actions that occur after conversion.
+For example, a unit with a household that was over-income at time of conversion would continue to be treated as an assisted unit.
+Thus, 24 CFR § 982.201, concerning eligibility and targeting, will not apply for current households.
+Once that remaining household moves out, the unit must be leased to an eligible family.
+MTW agencies may not alter this requirement.